SakxamShrestha/Mapping-of-Indian-Macekerel-and-Bombay-Duck-/README.md

 Requirements
 The following R packages are required for this project:

-ridigbio
+- ridigbio
-sp
+- sp
-sf
+- sf
-ggplot2
+- ggplot2
-raster
+- raster
+-
 Setup and Installation
 Install the required packages by running:

-R
-Copy code
 install.packages("ridigbio")
 install.packages("sp")
 install.packages("raster")
 install.packages("sf")
 install.packages("ggplot2")

 Clone or download this repository to your local machine.
 Ensure you have the sediment data file (US9_EXT.csv) and the shoreline shapefile (us_medium_shoreline.shp) in the correct directories.